spcourse/website/_schedules/S1 Fast/index.md

 **You are following the Fast schedule**: Scientific Programming 1 in September, Scientific Programming 2 in October, and Data Processing in November and December.

 Your schedule is highlighted below.
-The other schedules are greyed out — they are shown in case you would like to switch to a slower pace.
+The other schedules are greyed out (they are shown in case you would like to switch to another one).

 <style>
 .tracks {